 Have you ever used a Bail Bondsman because you or someone you know got arrested?
 If so, please leave a comment below and tell about your experience and let us know how it worked out.

 In the state of California your bail is pre-determined using by the California Felony Bail Schedule, but keep in mind, though, the magistrate or judge has the ultimate say on you bail amount.
 The bail schedule contains all crimes defined by California and the specific bail amount for each of the crimes.

 Jail Policies and Procedures

 Intake Procedures / Booking

 The intake process is made up of each of these steps:

 - You will be placed in a holding cell.
 When the jail is busy, you will have to wait a while to get processed.

-- You will answer a bunch of questions, such as what is your legal name, street address, birth date and an emergency contact person.
+- You will answer a bunch of questions, such as what your legal name is, street address, birth date and an emergency contact person.

 - They’ll also ask you about your medical and mental history.

 - You will be issued an inmate ID number.